 These glucose measurement methods mentioned so far rely on a single point-in-time measurement to determine if your levels are normal.
-Recent advances in continuous glucose monitoring (CGM) technology allow you to track your glucose levels over a 24-hour period and gain insight into deeper trends that are also associated with health, such as glycemic variability, a measure of the up-and-down swings in glucose throughout the day.
+Recent advances in continuous glucose monitoring (CGM) technology allow you to track your glucose levels over a 24-hour period and gain insight into deeper trends associated with health, such as glycemic variability, a measure of the up-and-down swings in glucose throughout the day.
 However, there are no standardized, universally accepted criteria for what “normal” 24-hour glucose values are using CGM technology.
 Scientists are continuing to gather information about glucose levels in healthy people using CGM technology.

 Below is a summary overview of data about 24-hour glucose trends in nondiabetic individuals wearing CGM to gain a better understanding of “what’s normal.”